interlay/interbtc-spec/polkabtc-spec/docs/source/spec/security.rst

 Security
 ========

-The Security module is responsible for tracking the status of the BTC Parachain, flagging failures such as liveness and safety failures of :ref:`btc-relay` or crashes of the :ref:`exchange-rate-oracle`.
+The Security module is responsible for tracking the status of the BTC Parachain, flagging failures such as liveness and safety failures of :ref:`btc-relay` or crashes of the :ref:`oracle`.
 Specifically, this module provides a central interface for all other modules to check whether specific features should be disabled to prevent financial damage to users (e.g. stop :ref:`issue-protocol` if no reliable price data is available).
 In addition, the Security module provides functions to handle security critical operations, such as generating secure identifiers for replay protection in :ref:`issue-protocol`, :ref:`redeem-protocol`, and :ref:`replace-protocol`.